Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Introduction and summary

-In the case that $\cat{M}$ is the symmetric monoidal bicategory $\Fin$ of finite linear categories and left exact functors (a symmetric monoidal bicategory frequently used in quantum algebra), we characterize cyclic associative algebras by means of Grothendieck-Verdier duality \cite{bd}: A \emph{Grothendieck-Verdier category} (Definition~\ref{defGV}) is \begin{itemize} \item a monoidal category $\cat{C}$ together with an object $K\in\cat{C}$ (the \emph{dualizing object}) and a representation of the functor $\cat{C}(K,X \otimes -)$, i.e.\ a choice of an object $DX \in \cat{C}$ and a natural isomorphism $\cat{C}(K,X \otimes -)\cong \cat{C}(DX,-)$ for every $X \in \cat{C}$ (one should understand $DX$ as the \emph{dual} of $X$; by the Yoneda Lemma the assignment $X\mapsto DX$ becomes a functor $D:\cat{C}\to\cat{C}^\opp$)
+Cyclic associative algebras can be characterized in more concrete terms if $\cat{M}$ is the symmetric monoidal bicategory $\Fin$ of finite linear categories over an algebraically closed field $k$ that we fix throughout the article (this symmetric monoidal bicategory is frequently used in quantum algebra).
+Its objects are finite $k$-linear categories (the full definition is given on page~\pageref{exsymmoncat}), its 1-morphisms are left exact functors, and its 2-morphisms are natural transformations.
+For this target category, we characterize cyclic associative algebras by means of Grothendieck-Verdier duality \cite{bd}: A \emph{Grothendieck-Verdier category} (Definition~\ref{defGV}) is \begin{itemize} \item a monoidal category $\cat{C}$ together with an object $K\in\cat{C}$ (the \emph{dualizing object}) such that the functor $\cat{C}(K,X \otimes -)$ is representable for every $X\in\cat{C}$